Barry Cohen (politician): Personal

 Cohen married Rae McNeill in October 1959 and they had three sons.

 Although Cohen voted for the decriminalisation of homosexuality in the 1970s, he spoke out against gay marriage, arguing that "gay marriage and conventional marriage is [not] the same thing".

-Cohen died on 18 December 2017, having been diagnosed with Alzheimer's disease several years earlier.
+In 2014, Cohen publicly announced he had been diagnosed with early-stage dementia in an interview with 7.30, in which he called for the government to sponsor further research into the condition.
+He died of Alzheimer's disease on 18 December 2017, aged 82.

 Honours

 Cohen was appointed a Member of the Order of Australia in the Queen's Birthday Honours in 2007, for service to the Australian Parliament and to the community through a range of cultural and environmental roles and contributions to public discussion and debate.

 A species of fossil marsupial, Yalkaparidon coheni, was named after him.